outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 podman CLI -> runtime runc -> containers
 ```

+We can actually create and run containers directly with *runtime runc*.
+It is out of the scope of this post, please read [official runc page](https://github.com/opencontainers/runc).

 You are strongly recommended to read <https://stackoverflow.com/q/46649592/2336707>.
 The following output is a demonstration in my dev environment.
 Two containers were created and they are the child processes of the `containerd-shim-runc-v2`.

 ```bash